 Christina Aguilera: The Grammy-winning pop star is on tour with her highly anticipated eighth studio album “Liberation,” which includes collaborations with Demi Lovato and Ty Dolla Sign.
 8 p.m.
 Oct.
 22. $70-$200.
 Paramount Theatre, 2025 Broadway, Oakland

-Karrin Allyson: The five-time Grammy nominated jazz singer and pianist is presented by the Bach Dancing & Dynamite Society.
+Karrin Allyson: The five-time Grammy-nominated songwriter, pianist and jazz singer (with 15 albums) known for singular interpretations of standards, French and Brazilian music, plays from “Some Of That Sunshine,” her new recording of original tunes inspired by singer-songwriters she admired in her youth.
 4:30 p.m.
 Oct.
 28. $30-$45.
 Douglas Beach House, 311 La Mirada Road, Half Moon Bay, http://www.bachddsoc.org

 Ruston Kelly: The Nashville-based singer-songwriter, promoting his debut album “Dying Star,” has been compared to Bruce Springsteen, Leonard Cohen, Townes Van Zandt and Kurt Cobain.
 8 p.m.
 Nov.
 8. $14.
 Hotel Utah, 500 Fourth St., S.F., www.hotelutah.com